HoangNguyendotcom/BEC_repo/README.md

 ## Features

-- **CRUD Operations**: Create, Read, Update, and Delete operations for Jobs and Employers.
+- **CRUD Operations**: Create, Read, Update, and Delete operations for Jobs, Employers, Seekers and Resumes.
 - **Authentication**: Secure authentication using JWT and OAuth2 Github
 - **Caching**: Integration with Redis for efficient caching.
 - **API Documentation**: Comprehensive API documentation with Swagger UI.